 I've won four regional Edward R. Murrow Awards for news and sports reporting, including our national recognition in 2013 for exposing safety issues on youth soccer fields.
-I've also been honored five times with Emmy Awards for investigative reporting, and the national George Polk Award in 2013 for exposing red light camera abuses.
+I've also been honored six times with Emmy Awards for investigative reporting, and the national George Polk & Columbia-duPont awards in 2014 for exposing red light camera abuses.

 The red light camera series not only launched a national conversation about the red light camera fairness, but we got many injustices fixed.
 Florida has seen a multi-million dollar drop in tickets after the state lengthened yellow lights and the improved signal engineering will help to prevent accidents at thousands of intersections statewide.